felixlopz/hubrise-test-task/content/docs/faqs/en/quota-exceeded-multiple-locations-how-do-i-pay.md

 position: 30
 layout: documentation
 meta:
-  title: HubRise Payment on Exceeded Quota
+  title: HubRise Payment for Multiple Locations on Exceeded Quota
-  description: Multiple locations, one payment for all locations on exceeded quota.
+  description: Step-by-sep process to set up payment on HubRise with one payment method for all locations once the free plan quota is exceeded.
 ---

 First, set your payment method: